rafischer1/LEE_Fischer_Questions/README.md

-# LEE Developer Take Home Questions
+# LEE Developer Take Home Questions 👩‍🏫👨🏻‍🏫

+Artie Fischer

+📧: artiefischer@gmail.com

+> The answers to each problem are provided here as both pdf and md files.
+For problem 1 I have created a node package in order to debug the original file.
+For a 'side-by-side' comparison I have only made one commit to the `geopositions_error.js` so please refer to the commit histoy for the differentials.

+---

 ## Coding

-1. Please refer to the file linked ​here.​ Please fix any mistakes found in the node.js code.
+1. Please refer to the file.​ Please fix any mistakes found in the node.js code.
 What 3 questions would you ask to be able to fix this code?
 What assumptions did you make to complete?
 If you see multiple solutions for a problem please explain why you chose the answer you pursued?

 ## Problem Solving